azicchetti/jquerymobile-router/README.md

 By using an array, you can specify the **SAME REGULAR EXPRESSION** multiple times, but for **DIFFERENT EVENT TYPES**.

+The pagebeforechange event supports an additional parameter `step`, whose values can be:

+	* `page`: invoke the handler when `data.toPage` is a jQuery object.
+	  This is the default when step is omitted

+	* `url` (or `string`): invoke the handler when `data.toPage` is a string

+	* `all`: always invoke the handler

+This parameter is a convenient way to let the router know what kind of `data.toPage` parameter your handler is expecting.
+Please note that when the handler is invoked with a string argument, the `page` argument won't be available for manipulation.

 The "argsre" property is a boolean setting you can use to automatically append:
 ```